smck83/expurgate-solo/README.md

 # Expurgate Solo
- A single self-hosted dockerized SPF solution built on rbldnsd to simplify, hide and exceed limits with SPF records.
+ A self-hosted (single) dockerized SPF solution built on rbldnsd to simplify, hide and exceed limits with SPF records.

 ## Environment Variables